DaniHRE/steam-hour-bot/README.md

 The bot will log in to your Steam account and start running the games defined in `GAMES`.

-You will also see a `Hello, World!` message response on the HTTP endpoint.

 ### `!stats` Command

 Send the `!stats` command to the bot in a Steam chat to get information about: